 You can also use vacuum sealing for items like diapers and sanitary pads.

-Another solution is toilet paper tablets, a relatively new product that is essentially compressed toilet paper which can be re-hydrated.
+Another solution is toilet paper tablets, a relatively new product that is essentially compressed toilet paper that can be re-hydrated.

 Don’t Forget about an Emergency Toilet

 No one likes to think about how they’d go to the bathroom if the plumbing went down.
-Yet, it’s one of the most important aspects of disaster prep.
-If you are living in an apartment, it’s even more important because you can’t just go down to the garden to poo (not that pooing in your yard is good idea…).
+Yet, it’s one of the most critical aspects of disaster prep.
+If you live in an apartment, it’s even more important because you can’t just go down to the garden to poo (not that pooing in your yard is a good idea…).

 Prepping Gear that Is Worth the Space

-- Your Bug Out Bag: Building a bug out bag takes a lot of planning, but it is one of the most crucial items to have in case you need to evacuate quickly.
+- Your Bug Out Bag: Building a bug out bag takes a lot of planning, but it is one of the most crucial items to have if you need to evacuate quickly.
 Put this at the top of your priorities list.
 Here’s a good BOB checklist.

 - Hard copies of a few survival and first aid books: Remember that you won’t always be able to access digital copies of books during disasters.
 These books are good to have on hand as references.

-- Fire extinguishers: Especially in apartments because of the extra fire risk that comes with using gas stoves.
+- Fire extinguishers: Especially in apartments because of the additional fire risk that comes with using gas stoves.